 Most electronic projects operate on low voltage direct current.
 This is often provided by a USB connection or a battery.
 There are several possibilities to power a project from the 120 Vac power line.
 A common way is to use a wall adapter (wall wart) and feed low voltage direct current to your project through a power connector.
 A good feature of this approach is that the project enclosure is smaller because it does not need to house a power supply.
+Be aware that not all wall warts have an isolated output!

 If you have a project that controls line power, like a Wi-Fi controlled receptacle, it is more convenient to incorporate the power supply in the project enclosure so that you do not need to connect to both the power line and a wall adapter.
 The solution is to include the guts of a wall adapter into the project enclosure.